davidmesa10/Sanctions-Forecast/README.md

 # Sanctions-Forecast
-Project related to Sanctions Forecast
+Project related to Sanctions Forecast using R

 # Cargar librerías necesarias
 library(tidyverse)